zenith391/Stella-Dei/README.md

-# Name-Not-Included
+# Stella Dei
-A space game.
-In a space bar.
-Using a space bar.

-~~Name Not Included~~ This game is a sandbox game about creating planet and influencing it with your unlockable divine abilities in order to create and maintain life, civilizations, and maybe help them expand beyond.
+Stella Dei is a sandbox game about creating planet and influencing it with your unlockable divine abilities in order to create and maintain life, civilizations, and maybe help them expand beyond.

 > Careful.
 At some point you’re just playing god.

+In summary, it's a space game.
+In a space bar.
+Using a space bar (unfortunately we are at regret of telling you that it doesn't actually use a space bar)

 ## Compiling